-Another reason that people who try to handle their own personal injury claims get burned is illustrated in the case of Windell Gilbert Vs. Cherish Fitz from the Court of Appeals in the Fifth District of Texas at Dallas, Case 05-16-00218-CV.
+People who try to handle their own injury claims often fail.
+This is illustrated in the case of Windell Gilbert vs. Cherish Fitz, where a verbal settlement with adjuster could have changed the outcome.
+The case was heard in the Court of Appeals in the Fifth District of Texas at Dallas.
+The case number is 05-16-00218-CV.
 View the case.

-The facts of the case are as follows: the injured person’s car was rear-ended by the other driver, and he was transported to the hospital by ambulance.
+The injured person’s car was hit from behind by another driver, and he was taken to the hospital in an ambulance.
 At the hospital, he was treated for a neck injury, a fractured wrist, and a fractured rib.

-One week later, the adjuster for the driver’s insurance company that rear-ended the plaintiff called to discuss the accident and his injuries, and he agreed to give a recorded telephone statement to the adjuster.
+A week later, the insurance adjuster for the driver who hit the plaintiff called to talk about the accident and injuries.
+The plaintiff agreed to give a recorded statement over the phone.
 In the statement, the plaintiff agreed with the adjuster to settle the case for reasonable medical expenses on the day of the crash, plus $500.

 The insurance company promptly sent a letter to the victim with a check for $500, which contained release language on the check.
 The victim never cashed the check upon advice from an attorney he hired to help him with the case.

-An attorney for the victim filed a lawsuit for reasonable damages, and the victim’s insurance company counterclaimed for breach of a settlement agreement.
+A lawyer for the victim sued for fair compensation, and the victim’s insurance company countersued for breaking a deal to settle.
 Ultimately, the insurance company won the case by summary judgment and was awarded $10,000 attorneys’ fees on top of the verdict.

 There are some easy lessons for someone handling their personal injury case from this fact situation:

-Many may wish to cooperate with the insurance company; in that regard, they may be better off giving a non-recorded statement to the adjuster.
-We advise you not to give any statements without talking to a qualified attorney first.
+Some people might want to work together with the insurance company.
+In that case, it’s best to give a statement to the adjuster without recording it.
+We advise you not to make any statements without first talking to a qualified attorney.

 No law requires giving recorded statements to the other person’s insurance company pre-litigation.
-This case illustrates yet another way insurers will take advantage of people trying to handle their cases without an attorney.
+This case shows how insurance companies can exploit people who try to handle their cases without a lawyer.

 Here are 5 things to know about car accident settlements in Houston.